Fast Exact Matrix Completion: A Unified Optimization Framework for Matrix Completion: fastImpute: An Adaptive Stochastic Projected Gradient Descent Algorithm for Matrix Completion

-In the last section, we explored the projImpute algorithm, which conducted full projected gradient updates for every step $t \in \{1,\cdots, t_{max}\}$ using all $n$ rows and $m$ columns.
-In this section, we introduce fastImpute-S that uses $n_t$ rows and $m_t$ columns to estimate the gradient update at step $t$, where $n_t$ and $m_t$ are selected through a procedure AdaptS in response to the performance of the gradient descent over time.
-Let $[n_i]$ denote a set of numbers from $\{1,\cdots,n\}$ of size $n_i$, and $[m_i]$ denote a set of numbers from $\{1,\cdots,m\}$ of size $m_i$.Then the cost function evaluated with columns $[m_t]$ and rows $[n_t]$ is:
+In the previous section, we introduced the projImpute algorithm, which conducted full projected gradient updates for every step $t \in \{1,\cdots, t_{max}\}$ using all $n$ rows and $m$ columns.
+However, it is computationally prohibitively expensive, especially when $n,m,p$ is large.

+In this section, we introduce fastImpute that uses random sampling of rows and columns to estimate the gradient update at step $t$.
+Specifically, at each step, we randomly select $n_0$ rows and \emph{for each row}, we randomly select $m_0$ columns to calculate the sampled derivative for that row.
+Let $[n_t]$ denote the random set of numbers from $\{1,\cdots,n\}$ of size $n_0$ at step $t$, and $[m_t^i]$ denote a set of numbers from $\{1,\cdots,m\}$ of size $m_0$ at step $t$ corresponding to the random sample for row $i$.
+Then the objective function evaluated with rows $[n_t]$ and columns $[m_t^i]$ is: